 Three of our products may currently be marketed in the United States without further FDA clearance.
-We received the necessary FDA 510(k) clearances to market the AMID StaplerTM and SMART DilatorTM as Class II devices in November 2009 and February 2009, respectively.
-The AMID StaplerTM was further granted CE Mark clearance in February 2010 to market the stapler in the European Union and other countries requiring CE clearance.
+We received the necessary FDA 510(k) clearances to market the AMID Stapler and SMART Dilator as Class II devices in November 2009 and February 2009, respectively.
+The AMID Stapler was further granted CE Mark clearance in February 2010 to market the stapler in the European Union and other countries requiring CE clearance.
 We believe that our standard and airway bite blocks are Class I 510(k)-exempt devices that require no preclearance from the FDA prior to marketing.
 We believe our Intraluminal Gastroplasty Device for Obesity and GERD (the "Gastroplasty Device"), and our Barrett's Excision and Ablation Device (the "Barrett's Device"), which are both still in development, will require investigational device exemption (IDE) clinical data for FDA approval as Class II 510(k) devices.
-We are preparing our clinical trial protocols for the Gastroplasty Device and anticipate submitting IDE trial plans to the FDA for review by the end of August 2010, with in human trials beginning before the end of 2010.
-We submitted applications to the FDA in June and July 2010 for approval to market individual components of the Gastroplasty Device for general indications, and anticipate responses before the end of October 2010.
-We are beginning preparation of the clinical trial protocols for the Barrett's Device and anticipate conducting the first human testing of this device in 2011.
+In September 2010, we completed the surgical phase of preliminary human trials of our Gastroplasty Device, and we will conduct follow-up evaluations through the middle of 2011.
+We are preparing protocols for U.S clinical trials of the Gastroplasty Device and anticipate submitting IDE trial plans to the FDA for review by the end of 2010, with in human trials beginning in 2011.
+We submitted applications to the FDA in June and July 2010 for approval to market individual components of the Gastroplasty Device for general indications, and we are preparing responses to the FDA's requests for additional information.
+We are also beginning initial preparation of clinical trial protocols for the Barrett's Device.